kaisadilla/judith/.info/spec.md

 ```

 ## Return type `Never`
 The return type of a function can be `Never`.
-This means that the function never returns (because it always throws an error, contains an infinite loop, etc). `return` statements are explicitly forbidden inside `Never` and, if the function has a path that can return, it will result in a compile error.
+This means that the function never returns (because it always panics, contains an infinite loop, etc). `return` statements are explicitly forbidden inside `Never` and, if the function has a path that can return, it will result in a compile error.

 ```judith
 func start () -> Never